netwizeBE/site/_hasp/02-hardware.md

 **Warning** Make sure to purchase a compatible screen, preferably from the same vendor.
-There are multiple FSMC interfaces: e.g. One is marked `TFT`, another is marked `New-TFT` and a third has no marking.
+There are multiple FSMC interfaces: e.g. One is marked `TFT`, another is marked `New-TFT` and a third has no markings.
 The pinout of each header & display is different and are **not** interchangable!
-</br>You can however use jumper cables instead, but it won't be plug-and-plug anymore.
+<br>You can however use jumper cables instead, but it won't be plug-and-plug anymore.
 {: .notice--warning}

 The following boards are being tested: